lemariva/rPIFocus/README.md

 |Simple PCB schematic.|

 ## Start the Microservices Application
-The application that runs on the Raspberry Pi is a microservices application.
+The application that runs on the Raspberry Pi is a Microservices application.
 That means different services are orchestrated to offer an application.
 The orchestration is performed by docker-compose and the services are containerized using Docker.

 To install Docker and `docker-compose` on the Raspberry Pi, type the following on a Terminal:
 ```